Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Appendix

-\paragraph{Bounding term (I)} To bound term (I), we invoke the following result from \citet[Section 7.6]{orabona2019modern} concerning the \textsf{AdaHedge} algorithm.
-The setup for the \textsf{AdaHedge} algorithm is the same as the classic Prediction with Experts' Advice (PEA) problem with $N$ experts \citep{cesa2006prediction}.
-The main distinguishing feature of \textsf{AdaHedge} compared to \textsf{Hedge} is that \textsf{AdaHedge} is adaptive to the range of the loss vectors, and hence, no uniform upper bound to the loss vectors is necessary to tune its learning rate.
+\paragraph{Bounding term (I):} To bound term (I), we invoke the following result from \citet[Section 7.6]{orabona2019modern} concerning the $\mathsf{AdaHedge}$ algorithm.
+The setup for the $\mathsf{AdaHedge}$ algorithm is the same as the classic Prediction with Experts' Advice (PEA) problem with $N$ experts \citep{cesa2006prediction}.
+The main distinguishing feature of $\mathsf{AdaHedge}$ compared to $\mathsf{Hedge}$ is that $\mathsf{AdaHedge}$ is adaptive to the range of the loss vectors, and hence, no uniform upper bound to the loss vectors is necessary to tune its learning rate.